salvadordf/CEF4Delphi/README.md

 CEF4Delphi was developed and tested on Delphi 10.4.2 and it has been tested in Delphi 7, Delphi XE, Delphi 10, Delphi 10.2, Delphi 10.3 and Lazarus 2.0.12/FPC 3.2.0.
 CEF4Delphi includes VCL, FireMonkey (FMX) and Lazarus components.

 CEF4Delphi demos have been tested in Windows 7, Windows 10, Linux Mint 20.1 and Raspberry Pi OS.
+The MacOS demos are considered in experimental state.

 ## Links
 * [Installation instructions and more information about CEF4Delphi](https://www.briskbard.com/index.php?lang=en&pageid=cef)